Confucius Institute: Purpose

 The stated purpose of Confucius Institutes (CIs) is to promote and teach Chinese culture and language around the world.
-CIs develop Chinese language courses, train teachers, hold the HSK Examination (Chinese proficiency test), host cultural and artistic presentations, and provide information about contemporary China.
 The director of the CI program, Xu Lin, stated that CIs were started to cater to the sudden uptick in interest of the Chinese language around the world.
-They also provide Chinese language teaching staff from Mainland China.
+They also provide Chinese language teaching staff from mainland China.
 As of 2011, there were 200 such teachers working in the United States.
 In the Middle East 14 institute, and the main purpose for the local population to participate in the institute activities are learning Chinese to find a job in the local market or to find a job in the growing Chinese market.

+Confucius Institutes are also intended by China as cultural diplomacy to use language and culture to promote China's image overseas and create a positive international environment for China.
+People's Daily has described Confucius Institutes as a form of public diplomacy.